Skip to main content

 By Travis Baugh

-An evaporator coil is the part of your HVAC system that removes heat from the air using a refrigerant that runs through copper tubing.
+An evaporator coil, sometimes referred to as an evap coil, is the part of your HVAC system that removes heat from the air using a refrigerant that runs through copper tubing.
 It is located near the furnace, which circulates cool air into your home when air conditioning.

 What Do Evaporator Coils Do?